klromans557/Metric-Generation-and-Analysis-Suite/README.md

 - [Matteo Spinelli](https://github.com/cubiq/ComfyUI_FaceAnalysis) for creating the ComfyUI custom node that I used as inspiration for the CREATE script and for hosting the DLib model files on HuggingFace.
+- [Qdrant](https://huggingface.co/Qdrant/clip-ViT-B-32-vision) for converting and hosting the CLIP ONNX model on HuggingFace.
 - [OpenAI](https://www.openai.com) & [Alibaba Cloud](https://www.alibabacloud.com) for providing guidance and assistance in developing this project.
 - [GitHub](https://github.com) for hosting the repository.
 - [Dr. Furkan Gözükara](https://civitai.com/user/SECourses) for sharing his scripts through the SECourses Civitai, Patreon, associated Discord server and YouTube channel.